tarantool/doc/doc/reference/tooling/tcm/tcm_configuration.rst

 |tcm| configuration can be stored in a YAML file.
 Its structure must reflect the
 configuration parameters hierarchy.

-The example below shows a shows a fragment of a |tcm| configuration file:
+The example below shows a fragment of a |tcm| configuration file:

 .. code-block:: yaml